-- Access, collect and use personal data about consumers; - Execute our business strategy, including monetization of services provided and expansions in and into existing and new lines of business; - Anticipate the impact of the novel coronavirus ("COVID-19") pandemic and its effect on our business and financial condition; - Manage risks associated with operational changes in response to the COVID-19 pandemic; - Anticipate the uncertainties inherent in the development of new business lines and business strategies; - Retain and hire necessary employees; - Increase brand awareness; - Attract, train and retain effective officers, key employees or directors; - Upgrade and maintain information technology systems; - Potential disruptions, failures or security breaches of the information technology systems on which we rely to conduct our business; - Acquire and protect intellectual property; - Meet future liquidity requirements and comply with restrictive covenants related to long-term indebtedness; - Effectively respond to general economic and business conditions; - Maintain the listing of our securities on the NYSE American LLC ("NYSE") or another national securities exchange; - Obtain additional capital, including use of debt markets; - Enhance future operating and financial results; - Anticipate rapid technological changes; - Comply with laws and regulations applicable to its business, including laws and regulations related to data privacy and insurance operations; - Stay abreast of modified or new laws and regulations applying to our business; - Anticipate the impact of, and respond to, new accounting standards; - Anticipate any rise in interest rates which would increase our cost of capital; - Anticipate the significance and timing of contractual obligations; - Maintain key strategic relationships with partners and distributors; - Respond to uncertainties associated with product and service development and market acceptance; - Anticipate the ability of the renewable sector to develop to the size or at the rate it expects; - Anticipate the impact of various federal, state, and local government funding initiatives; - Manage to finance operations on an economically viable basis; - Anticipate the impact of new U.S. federal income tax law, including the impact on deferred tax assets; and - Successfully defend or pursue claims and litigation.
+- Access, collect and use personal data about consumers; - Execute our business strategy, including monetization of services provided and expansions in and into existing and new lines of business; - Anticipate the impact of the novel coronavirus ("COVID-19") pandemic and its effect on our business and financial condition; - Manage risks associated with operational changes in response to the COVID-19 pandemic; - Anticipate the uncertainties inherent in the development of new business lines and business strategies; - Retain and hire necessary employees; - Increase brand awareness; - Attract, train and retain effective officers, key employees or directors; - Upgrade and maintain information technology systems; - Potential disruptions, failures or security breaches of the information technology systems on which we rely to conduct our business; - Acquire, develop and protect intellectual property; - Meet future liquidity requirements, maintain adequate working capital, and comply with restrictive covenants related to long-term indebtedness; - Effectively respond to general economic, socioeconomic and other business conditions; - Maintain the listing of our securities on the NYSE American LLC ("NYSE") or another national securities exchange; - Obtain additional capital, including use of debt and capital markets; - Enhance future operating and financial results; - Anticipate rapid technological changes; - Comply with laws and regulations applicable to its business, including but not limited to laws and regulations related to data privacy and insurance operations; - Stay abreast of modified or new laws and regulations applying to our business; - Anticipate the impact of, and respond to, new accounting standards; - Anticipate any rise change in interest rates which would increase change our cost of capital;

+- Anticipate the significance and timing of contractual obligations; - Maintain key strategic relationships with partners and distributors; - Respond to uncertainties associated with product and service development and market acceptance; - Anticipate the ability of the renewable sector to develop to the size or at the rate it expects; - Anticipate the impact of various federal, state, and local government funding initiatives; - Manage to finance operations on an economically viable basis; - Anticipate the impact of new U.S. federal income tax law, including the impact on deferred tax assets; and - Successfully defend, pursue or pursue collect claims and litigation.